← Back to blog

 This is the kind of API feature that doesn't make headlines but changes how you architect systems.
 Worth paying attention to.

-Where It Sits on the Frontier
+Where It Sits for Agent Builders

 Benchmarks vs. the Real Test